haseebnqureshi/Basefloor/packages/api/providers/@minio/config.md

 # MinIO Local Provider Configuration

-This provider allows you to use MinIO as a local file storage option for your MinAPI application.
+This provider allows you to use MinIO as a local file storage option for your Basefloor application.

 ## Installation